Skip to content

 Every critical system is evaluated by the quality of its API.
 Without a modern API, it is strategic debt that must be resolved.

 An agent without an API is a blind agent.
-A legacy system without a modern API is the invisible bottleneck that paralyzes every transformation.
+A legacy system without a modern API is the invisible bottleneck that paralyzes every AI First transformation.

 9. Builder > Delegator